RyanBujold/cart_315/Process/README.md

 - The player can now press the brake button to slow themselves down
   - *This gives players more control over the racer to better tackle the challenges*
   - *Depending on feedback, this feature may be temporary*
+- The title for the game is now "Rodent Rebound"
+- The track was extended a bit
+    - *Adds more challenge to the race by making it last a bit longer*
+- Added some collectible items
+    - *This is to make the game more challenging and more replayable for high scores*
+- Added dynamic lights
+    - *This is to enhance the visuals of the game to make it closer to a final version*

+### Feedback

 ### Reflection